ministryofjustice/mkdocs-tech-docs-template/docs/setup/customise.md

 ## Admonitions

 Admonitions, also known as call-outs, are an excellent choice for including side content without significantly interrupting the document flow.
 They can also be used to provide structure and coloured headings as in used on the [home](README.md) page.
 Please refer to [admonitions](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#admonition-icons) for more details.

+## Dark Mode

+Under construction!

+See [Changing the colors](https://squidfunk.github.io/mkdocs-material/setup/changing-the-colors/) for more details.